dropseed/plain/bolt/bolt/cli/README.md

 # CLI

-The `bolt` CLI loads commands from Bolt itself, and any `INSTALLED_PACKAGES`.
+The `bolt` CLI loads commands from Plain itself, and any `INSTALLED_PACKAGES`.

-Commands are written using [Click]((https://click.palletsprojects.com/en/8.1.x/)) (one of Bolt's few dependencies), which has been one of those most popular CLI frameworks in Python for a long time now.
+Commands are written using [Click]((https://click.palletsprojects.com/en/8.1.x/)) (one of Plain's few dependencies), which has been one of those most popular CLI frameworks in Python for a long time now.

 ## Built-in commands

 ### `bolt shell`

-Open a Python shell with the Bolt loaded.
+Open a Python shell with the Plain loaded.

 To auto-load models or run other code at shell launch, create an `app/shell.py` and it will be imported automatically.